Net zero illustration of an orb placed on soil

 A circular economy means to reduce, repair and recycle in a closed loop.
 Every part of a product’s lifecycle has a knock-on impact on climate change – that’s why our sustainable development goals (SDGs) account for every stage of the process: from product design and purchasing of materials to production, transportation and product usage.
 Some of the ways this is already in practice includes:

-• Our latest Multifunctional Printers (MFPs) have a 17% reduction in plastics used in packaging alone, with packaging for specific A4 models to have zero-plastic.
+• Our latest Multifunctional Printers (MFPs) have a 17% reduction in plastics used in packaging alone, with packaging for specific A4 models to have zero-plastic (styrofoam).

 • Use of heat-dissipating metal in product designs for our digital signage displays and LED modules to enhance longevity and preserve heat-sensitive electronic components.